Degree outcomes statement

 6. Good practice and action

 Many programmes have a high level of industry engagement integrated into the curriculum.
-This includes guest speakers, industry professionals’ tutorial support, bespoke projects with industry, industry competitions and enterprise projects that encourage first-year students to develop new business concepts which they pitch to industry experts.
-Business simulation activities are embedded in some programmes where students are required to make key business decisions through the use of simulation software.
-These activities serve to promote sustainable decision making.
-All of these experiences allow students to see and be part of ‘real-life’ experience through an industry standard context and enable them to develop working practices integral with academic learning outcomes.
+This includes guest speakers, industry professionals’ tutorial support, bespoke projects with industry, industry competitions and enterprise projects.
+These activities allow students to see and be part of ‘real-life’ experience through an industry standard context and enable them to develop working practices integral to academic learning outcomes.

 7. Risks and challenges